 This structure gives Groundfloor many advantages over other nontraditional investment platforms.
 Most notably, it allows even small scale investors to gain exposure to the real estate market.
 You can buy a share of Groundfloor debt for as little as $10.
 This platform is also open to both non-accredited and accredited investors alike.
 This makes Groundfloor one of the most accessible forms of alternative investing on the market today.

 At the same time, Groundfloor’s debt-based securities provide a good source of income-based investing.
 As borrowers make interest payments, those payments accrue to their portfolio as active gains.
 At the end of the short-term note you receive your capital back, allowing you to invest in a new project without locking your money up for years at a stretch.

 This leads Groundfloor to have a reported default rate between 2% and 4.5%.
-This is extremely high by the standards of residential real estate, where mortgages tend to have a default rate of between 0.5% and 1.2%.
+This is high by the standards of residential real estate, where mortgages can have a default rate of between 2.0% and 3.0%.
 Even with the real estate serving as collateral for this loan, this risk makes it a question of if the borrower makes timely payments, not necessarily when.